Writing a HTTP Server in Zig

 Parsing the header

-This is because applications did not want to read whatever I want: books, articles or magazines.
+This is one of these doohickeys: Do the parts look familiar?
 While the std library has some nice inclusions, coming from Python this still seems verbose and difficult.
 But perhaps that’s not a fair comparison.

 function.